nzakas/understandinges6/manuscript/01-The-Basics.md

 console.log(custom);        // 10
 ```

 In this example, the `custom` property is embedded in another object.
-The extra set of curly braces allows you to descend into a nested an object and pull out its properties.
+The extra set of curly braces allows you to descend into a nested object and pull out its properties.

 A> #### Syntax Gotcha
 A>